OYSTER DOMES IN TAMPA BAY

 Built Onsite, Delivered to the Bay

 Also called Reef Balls®, oyster domes help replace oyster populations in struggling habitat areas.
-Originally designed to rebuild coral reefs all over the world, oyster domes have been an integral part of Tampa Bay Watch's restoration programs for years and have been previously installed along Bayshore Blvd., MacDill Air Force Base and the Vinoy Basin in St. Pete.
+Originally designed to rebuild coral reefs all over the world, oyster domes have been an integral part of Tampa Bay Watch's restoration programs for years and have been previously installed along Bayshore Blvd., MacDill Air Force Base, and the Vinoy Basin in St. Petersburg.
 These urbanized, densely populated areas are lacking in natural buffers that help reduce pollutants from flowing off our streets and into Tampa Bay.
 But with the help of Tampa Bay Watch, the natural habitat is getting a boost—through oyster domes!

 How Do Oysters Help?

 IMPROVED WATER FILTRATION.
 Urban runoff can add high amounts of nutrients into the bay.
 Oysters—biological filters that can clean up to ten gallons of water per hour—will filter this runoff to help keep the bay healthy.

 LESS EROSION.
 Domes weaken the strong waves that cause erosion, reducing the wave energy that reaches the shoreline.

 NEW HABITAT.
 The holes in the oyster domes provide hiding places for fish and crabs.
 In fact, they help make it possible for small fish to hide long enough to become the big fish we like to catch!

 FOOD SOURCE FOR FISH AND WILDLIFE.
 The rough, hard texture of the domes makes it easier for oysters to grow.
 Oysters not only help cleanse the water, but are used by other species for food.
 The oyster domes also provide a home for shrimp, crabs, and small fish that are eaten by larger fish and wildlife.